 In the spirit of relationship building between Indigenous community organizations, policy makers, student and faculty academics, and the wider Indigenous community, the ON NEIHR hosts this monthly webinar speaker series to ground its activity in Indigenous community driven research.
 The ON NEIHR research team honors the importance that Indigenous community organizations and partner relationships have on their work, and strives to centre academic activity in cultural and spiritual frameworks.

 Rewatch our Monthly Webinars Here:

-September 2020 Webinar by: Traditional Knowledge Keepers Clayton Shirt and Luana Shirt-
+September 2020 Webinar with Traditional Knowledge Keepers Clayton Shirt and Luana Shirt-

-October 2020 Webinar by: Dr. Alanaise Goodwill and Dr. Jeannie Morgan-
+October 2020 Webinar with Dr. Alanaise Goodwill and Dr. Jeannie Morgan-

 Rewatch our Indigenizing Health Symposium 2020

 Day 1: https://youtu.be/o1KuF0obtNk

 Day 2: https://youtu.be/COAIZa0C0WE